We don't want anyone to miss out on the fun! Customers with autism and special needs are catered for at Rush trampoline parks...

 It’s important for us to offer autism activities and support for customers with special needs and their families.
 Perfect for autism groups and for parents looking for activities to do with the whole family, this quieter, capped session has no music and reduced lighting to avoid glare.

-Our weekly Autism and SEN sessions are every Tuesday evening from 5.30pm - 6.30pm in Birmingham and at 6pm - 7pm on a Sunday in High Wycombe during term time and school holidays.
+Our weekly Autism and SEN sessions are every Wednesday evenings from 6pm - 7pm in Birmingham and at 6pm - 7pm on a Sunday in High Wycombe during term time and school holidays.
 Carers also go free during these sessions.

 These sessions are open to customers of all ages, however customers under the age of 4 should use our Toddler Court with parental supervision from the sidelines.